Intevation/intelmq-mailgen/README.md

 Settings are read from both files with the one in the user's home directory taking precedence.

-The sytem configuration file path can be overridden with the `--config` command line parameter.
+The system configuration file path can be overridden with the `--config` command line parameter.

 Both files must be in JSON format.
 A complete example can be found in